agai-research/uhkg-rec/README.md

 2. **Pattern mining** of requirement patterns (RP) and service patterns (SP), and the requirement-service correlation matrix.
-3. **Confidence-weighted, meta-path-guided probabilistic embedding** (a tailored metapath2vec variant with diagonal-Gaussian node embeddings, Algorithm 1).
+3. **Confidence-weighted, meta-path-guided probabilistic embedding** (a tailored metapath2vec variant with diagonal-Gaussian node embeddings).
 4. **Pattern-driven classification** of services into service patterns.
-5. **Bilateral pattern matching and safety-filtered candidate extraction** (Algorithm 2).
+5. **Bilateral pattern matching and safety-filtered candidate extraction**.
 6. **Scoring and Top-k ranking** of recommended treatment plans.
 7. Two baselines (**KGAT**, **CAGE**) and two ablated variants (**HKG-Rec**, **UHKG-Rec_NM**) for comparison.